Shrey1508/qa-automation-sample/README.md

 10.4.0

-_In this we implmented the login and add to cart functionality of Amazon.in using puppeteer_
+_In this we implmented the add to cart functionality of Amazon.in using puppeteer_